imapex-training/lab_build_a_sparkbot/README.md

 ## Basic Workstation/Laptop Prep

-* Lab requires a Mac or Linux Environment
+* Lab designed for a Mac or Linux Environment
-* Windows users can run the lab within a VM or Container ## ToDo - Add Windows info

-### Alternative...

-* The lab works best within a Mac or Linux Environment
-* Options for Windows users
-    * Run the lab completely from within a Linux VM that has the required tools installed
-    * Run natively as long as the following is met in addition to the standard pre-reqs
-        * Access to a Windows bash shell
+* Windows user support in *beta* but should work

 [item]: # (/slide)